ihhub/fheroes2/docs/TRANSLATION.md

 ## Editing translations - Before you start

 Before starting, you will have to set up the necessary environment: fork the fheroes2 repository and install an application used for translating.
 When you have your own fork of fheroes2 you should create a branch.
 At this point you can start translating.
 After you finish your work, and you are ready to share it, you will have to prepare a pull request.

-### Fork the fheroes2 repository
+### Forking the fheroes2 repository

 A fork is your copy of the fheroes2 repository.
 It gives you a safe environment to prepare and test your changes.
 You can read here how to [**create a fork**](https://docs.github.com/en/get-started/quickstart/fork-a-repo).

-### Software to edit translation files
+### Translation editing software

 We encourage you to use [**poedit**](https://poedit.net/) or [**gtranslator**](https://wiki.gnome.org/Apps/Gtranslator) to edit translations.
-Currently all implemented languages, except French, adhere to a standardized font encoding/charset.
+Currently all implemented languages adhere to a standardized font encoding/charset.

 ## Editing translations - Your first or next translation

 ### Sync your fork

-Before you start working on the first or next translation, make sure that your fork has all recent changes for the fhereos2 repo.
+Before you start working on the first or next translation, make sure that your fork has all the recent changes from the fheroes2 repo.
 To do this, [**sync your fork**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/syncing-a-fork).

-### Create a branch
+### Creating a branch

-Now create a space for your work where you can safely prepare, test and share your changes.
+Next you will set up an environment for working on your translation, in addition to testing and sharing your changes.
 Read more [**about branches**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).

-To create a branch, please follow the GitHub's instruction about [**creating a branch within your repo**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).
+To create a branch, please follow GitHub's instructions on [**creating a branch within your repo**](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository).

-### Now provide your translations
+### Submitting translations

-Now it is time to use your favourite software, which allows you to update the translation and suits you best.
+Finally you will use your translation software of choice to make changes to the translation.
 All original translatable strings are located in the source code of the project.
 If you need to clarify where this string is being used you can search for it.
 The string below, for example, can be translated in PO files:

 ```cpp
 _( "Are you sure you want to quit?" )
 ```

-### Test your changes
+### Testing your changes

 Once the translation files have been modified, for Linux/MacOS run the `make` command below in the `files/lang` subdirectory to create machine object (MO) binary files which can be used by the fheroes2 engine.